 Local farmers and their families gather the coconuts and husk them using sharp spikes of wood or metal called kakers, before sending them to our small factory at Lenakel, on Tanna’s west coast.
 There our factory staff grate the flesh, then dry and press it by hand, to create our extra virgin coconut oil.
 It takes time to produce, so we package our coconut oil with enormous care to ensure you enjoy an unadulterated taste of the Pacific.

 Our coconut oil is 100% natural, 100% handmade, and created with a 100% renewable energy source – The DME ( Direct Micro Expelling ) process we follow uses coconut shell and husk as fuel so that nothing goes to waste.
-We are in the process of earning organic certification with Biogro NZ.
-Our coconut oil is currently ‘in-conversion’ to becoming certified organic with a path laid for our peanut growers to become certified also.
+Our coconut oil is certified organic by Biogro NZ with a path laid for our peanut growers to become certified also.

 That’s good news for you and for the environment, and good news for the people of Tanna.
 Other forms of coconut oil production can see old coconuts taken far from their plantations to be processed with chemicals or high heat, without local employment.
 Our coconuts are processed on the island they were grown on, with local people given sustainable employment in our small factory.
 We teach skills and empower communities to determine their own future.